The 3 Biggest Challenges To Starting A Nursing Career (And How To Get Past Them)

 Here’s a solution: There are plenty of grants and loans available for those studying, and there are plenty of adjustments you can make in your life to balance out a drop in your pay.
 Also, you don’t need to worry about paying your student loans back until after you graduate from nursing school, and there are many low rates available.

-Nursing career challenge 3: “I’m afraid to make a big life change.”
+Nursing Career Challenge #3: “I’m afraid to make a big life change.”

 The idea of changing your career can be scary, and getting a nursing education can seem intimidating.
 However, if you let fear dictate your career decisions, you are only holding yourself back.
 It might sound cliche, but keep in mind: fortune favors the bold.
 Don’t let fear hold you back from something so important to you.